epam/headless-commerce-salesforce-accelerator/process_api/README.md

-# Headless Approach Custom Catridge #
+# Headless Commerce Accelerator for Salesforce Commerce Cloud#

 # The latest version